London Missionary Society: Later work

 In 1839, John Williams's missionary work whilst visiting the New Hebrides came to an abrupt end, when he was killed and eaten by cannibals on the island of Erromango whilst he was preaching to them.
 He was traveling at the time in the Missionary ship Camden commanded by Captain Robert Clark Morgan (1798–1864).
 A memorial stone was erected on the island of Rarotonga in 1839 and is still there today.
 His widow is buried with their son, Samuel Tamatoa Williams, at the old Cedar Circle in London's Abney Park Cemetery, the name of her husband and the record of his death described first on the stone.
 John Williams' remains were sought by a group from Samoa and his bones were brought back to Samoa, where throngs of the LMS mission attended a funeral service attended by Samoan royalty, high-ranking chiefs and the LMS missionaries.
 His remains were interred at the native LMS church in Apia.
 A monument stands in his memory across from the Congregational Christian Church of Apia chapel.

-Rev. Alexander MacDonald and his wife Selina Dorcas (née Blomfield) arrived in Rarotonga in May 1836, then Samoa in April 1837 and settled at Safune on the central north coast of Savai'i island in [Samoa in August 1837.
+The Rev. Alexander MacDonald and his wife Selina (née Blomfield) arrived in Rarotonga in May 1836, then Samoa in April 1837 and settled at Safune on the central north coast of Savai'i island in Samoa in August 1837.
 He left the LMS in 1850 when he accepted a position with the Congregational church in Auckland, New Zealand.

-1839–1879 – Reverend George Pratt served as a missionary in Samoa for many years, at the station at Matautu on Savai'i island.
+1839–1879 – The Rev. George Pratt served as a missionary in Samoa for many years, at the station at Matautu on Savai'i island.
 Pratt was a linguist and authored the first grammar and dictionary on the Samoan language, first published in 1862 at the Samoa Mission Press.

 In 1840, the medical missionary and explorer David Livingstone (1813–1873) departed for South Africa, arriving in 1841, and serving with the LMS until 1857.
 Moffat and Livingstone met circa 1841.
 In 1845, Livingstone married Robert and Mary Moffat's daughter Mary (1821–1862).

 Around 1842, founded the London Missionary Society's School for the Sons and Orphans of Missionaries, now known as Eltham College.
 David Livingstone sent his son Robert to the school during the 1850s.
 Eric Liddell, Olympic athlete and Missionary, also attended the school.

 1844 – London Missionary Society established Malua Theological College at the village of Malua on Upolu to educate local men to become village clergy for the rapidly growing mission with over 250 villages and 25,000 membership.

 1844 – London Missionary Society sent Samoan missionaries to surrounding islands; Rotuma, Niue, Tokelau, Ellice Islands, Papua, Vanuatu.
 Over 300 served in Papua alone.

+1865 - the Rev. Archibald Wright Murray evangelised among the inhabitants of the Ellice Islands.